Leon Boyd: World Baseball Classic

-Boyd was selected once again to represent the Dutch national team at the 2009 World Baseball Classic.
+Boyd was selected once again for the Dutch national team at the 2009 World Baseball Classic (WBC).
 Although he has primarily been a starter throughout his career, Boyd was asked by head coach Rod Delmonico to serve as the closer for the Netherlands.
 During the first round of the tournament held at Hiram Bithorn Stadium in San Juan, Puerto Rico, Boyd entered three separate games during tense, late-inning pressure situations, including two of which he ended up as the pitcher of record.

-In the Netherlands' first game of the tournament on March 7, 2009, against the heavily favored Dominican Republic, Boyd pitched the 9th inning and earned the save with a game-ending strikeout of José Bautista.
+In the Netherlands' first game of the tournament on March 7, against the heavily favored Dominican Republic, Boyd pitched the 9th inning and earned the save with a game-ending strikeout of José Bautista.
 Two days later, he entered a game against Puerto Rico with the bases loaded and only one out in the 8th inning, only to give up a two-run double to Yadier Molina and an RBI-single to Jesus Feliciano.
 The very next day, Boyd rebounded to earn the win in a 2–1 extra-innings Dutch victory that eliminated the Dominicans from the tournament.

-Although the Dutch advanced to play in Round 2 of the tournament at Dolphin Stadium in Miami, Florida, Boyd would not make his fourth appearance of the tournament until the 6th inning of an elimination game against the United States.
+Although the Dutch advanced to play in Round 2 of the tournament at Dolphin Stadium in Miami, Florida, Boyd did not make his fourth appearance of the tournament until the 6th inning of an elimination game against the United States.
 Despite giving up a home run to Adam Dunn, Boyd struck out both David Wright and Ryan Braun in his one inning of relief.

 New Hampshire Fisher Cats

-Following his strong pitching performance in the tournament, Boyd was signed by the Toronto Blue Jays to a minor-league contract.
-Although he was temporarily reassigned to the Dunedin Blue Jays of the Florida State League for an 8-game appearance early in the year, Boyd played the bulk of the 2009 season as a member of the Jays AA-affiliate, the New Hampshire Fisher Cats.
-He finished the year with a 1–6 win–loss record, a 4.76 ERA, 51 strikeouts and 6 saves in over 64 innings for the two clubs.
+Following his strong pitching performance in the WBC, Boyd signed a minor league contract with the Toronto Blue Jays.
+Although he was temporarily reassigned to the Dunedin Blue Jays of the Florida State League for an 8-game appearance early in the year, he played the bulk of the season as a member of the Jays' Double-A affiliate, the New Hampshire Fisher Cats.
+He finished the year with a 1–6 record, a 4.76 ERA, 51 strikeouts, and 6 saves in over 64 innings for the two clubs.

-2010
+2010–2013

-The Blue Jays released Boyd in March 2010 and subsequently re-signed with Neptunus.
+The Blue Jays released Boyd in March 2010, and he subsequently re-signed with Neptunus.
 According to Boyd, his release was affected by his high walk count and the Jays' trading of Roy Halladay to the Philadelphia Phillies in December 2009.

-With the release of Roy Halladay the Blue Jays brought in many potential bottom rotation, triple A caliber potential big league replacements.
+After dealing Halladay the Blue Jays brought in many potential bottom-rotation, Triple-A-caliber potential big league replacements.
+He went 9–0 with a 0.39 ERA in 15 games, nine of them starts.

-2013
+Boyd pitched in one have for Neptunus in 2011 and missed the 2012 season.

-He joined the Dutch National team for the 2013 World Baseball Classic.
+Bord joined the Dutch national team for the 2013 World Baseball Classic.
+He allowed one run in 5 2/3 innings.
+He had his final season in the Hoofdklasse for Kinheim.